- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Candidate Assessment, Evaluation and Teaching Performance Expectations

-CSUN is committed to the concept that continuous screening, assessment and evaluation are necessary to ensure candidates who complete credential, authorization and certificate programs are well-prepared.
-All candidates should expect to be evaluated for possession of basic skills, personal qualifications, disposition and performance factors in addition to successful completion of required courses.
-All candidates in the Multiple and Single Subject Preliminary Credential Programs, regardless of pathway, must successfully complete the PACT Assessment prior to recommendation of their credential.
+CSUN is committed to the concept that continuous screening, assessment and evaluation are necessary to ensure that candidates who complete credential, authorization and certificate programs are well-prepared.
+All candidates should expect to be evaluated for possession of basic skills, personal qualifications, disposition and performance factors, in addition to successful completion of required courses.
+All candidates in the Multiple and Single Subject Preliminary Credential Programs, regardless of pathway, must successfully complete a Teacher Performance Assessment (TPA) prior to recommendation of their credential.

 As a part of the admission process, applicants are advised that conviction records may prevent an applicant from being admitted to a program or being eligible to be recommended for a state document.
 Although a wide variety of convictions will not prevent admission or issuance of a credential or certificate, the Education Code does stipulate that certain conviction records will mandate the denial of a credential or certificate.

 Applicants who do not already hold a valid CTC credential or certificate will be required to secure a Certificate of Clearance from the CTC prior to admission.
-Candidates who develop a conviction record during program matriculation must notify the Credential Office immediately and may be disqualified from their programs.
+Candidates who develop a conviction record during program matriculation must notify the Credential Office immediately, and they may be disqualified from their programs.

 Complete Credential Request

 Once the Credential Request form is received, it is reviewed to determine that all requirements have been met for the requested credential.
 The length of time between verifying a “complete” file and generating an “electronic recommendation” depends upon the time of year and the volume of applications.
 Because of the time involved in processing a credential or certificate application from submission of request to credential recommendation, the Credential Office strongly encourages candidates to be aware of all deadlines.
 Credential requests are processed in the order that they are received.
-An early submission of your request is highly encouraged.
+Early submissions of credential requests is highly encouraged.